 - “Researcher(s) own analyses calculated (or derived) based in part on data from The Nielsen Company (US), LLC and marketing databases provided through the Nielsen Datasets at the Kilts Center for Marketing Data Center at The University of Chicago Booth School of Business.”

 - “The conclusions drawn from the Nielsen data are those of the researcher(s) and do not reflect the views of Nielsen.
 Nielsen is not responsible for, had no role in, and was not involved in analyzing and preparing the results reported herein.”

-- Researchers must submit of copies of all proposed papers, reports, presentations, and publications to the Kilts Center at least 30 days prior to public dissemination (including SSRN) or final publication.
+- Researchers must submit all copies of proposed papers, reports, presentations, and publications to the Kilts Center at least 30 days prior to any public dissemination including SSRN and submission to Journals.
 Any distributed materials may include only limited excerpts of Nielsen information—“limited excerpt” means such portion of the Nielsen data that would not ordinarily substitute for a purchase of access to the Nielsen data.